equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 7. return value - from this point is when you stop being charged
 8. spin down Lamda (after some time of inactivity)

-The important part is that you are not able guarantee that if you  cache something in the memory for next execution, it will get picked up.
+The important part is that you are not able guarantee that if you load something in the memory for next execution, it will get picked up.
 So if you load bunch of dependencies/configurations into the memory they may not be there for the next invocation.